Cleobury Mortimer and Ditton Priors Light Railway

 The Cleobury Mortimer and Ditton Priors Light Railway was a pre-grouping railway company that served part of south Shropshire.

 Everard Calthrop was appointed Consulting Engineer in 1900, responsible for surveying the route and preparing the construction plans.
 Construction was authorised by the Cleobury Mortimer and Ditton Priors Light Railway Order 1901 under the Light Railways Act 1896 granted on 23 March 1901, and the line opened for passenger traffic on 21 November 1908.
-The line had a junction with the Wyre Forest line of the Great Western Railway (GWR) at Cleobury Mortimer and was absorbed into the GWR in 1922.
+The line had a junction with the Tenbury and Bewdley railway of the Great Western Railway (GWR) at Cleobury Mortimer and was absorbed into the GWR in 1922.

 The line closed for passenger services on 26 September 1938.
 The line was then used by the Royal Navy which had a Royal Naval Armaments Depot (RNAD) at the end of line at RNAD Ditton Priors until the railway finally closed in 1960.

 Route

 Cleobury Mortimer - Cleobury Town - Stottesdon - Burwarton - Ditton Priors.
 The Board of Trade report at opening gave the total length of the line as 12 mi 67 chain.
 Later Engineer's Line References (ELRs) show a shorter length of 12 mi 5 chain.

 An extension was proposed, running east from Stottesdon to Billingsley.
 Three other possible extensions were proposed in 1912 from Ditton Priors: east to join the Severn Valley Railway at Bridgnorth; north east to join the LNWR Coalport branch line at Coalport; north to join the Wellington to Craven Arms Railway at Presthope (near Much Wenlock).
 None of these proposed extensions were ever built.